 COVID-19, also known as the coronavirus, is a novel virus that gives you a fever, makes you cough and impacts your breathing.
 “Novel” means that this particular virus has never been seen before in human populations.
 It is transmitted from human to human through droplets (sneeze, cough) within six feet.
 It can also be spread if you touch a surface that has the virus on it and then you touch your face where it can enter through your nose, mouth, and even your eyes, although this way of spread is less likely.

-You and your family’s best defense against COVID-19 is the same as with the flu or any other virus.
+The next line of defense whether vaccinated or not is the same as with the flu or any other virus.
 Remember to:

 - Wash your hands with soap and water for at least 20 seconds.